 If your student(s) encounter bullying, we urge them to reach out to us at our designated email account, firstname.lastname@example.org.

-If you have a recommendation for an improvement to school safety or a recommendation for our Safety Information page, please email Teresa Rodriguez, our Director of Family and Community Relations, at email@example.com.
+If you have a recommendation for an improvement to school safety or a recommendation for our Safety Information page, please email Amanda Kay Loring, Director of Operations, at email@example.com.